Writing a good storyline for a thesis or an article

 Results

-Based on personal experience and reflection on the different narrative structures in literature, Table 1 below presents a suggestion for a common and recommended storyline that can be identified in most texts in design and HCI research.
+This section seeks to answer the original research question of this article – what a successful storyline of an academic text should be like.
+Based on personal experience and reflection on the different narrative structures in literature, Table 1 below presents a common and recommended storyline that can be identified in most texts in design and HCI research.

 Table 1.
 Detailed pieces of an academic text.